 Remember that Fitness Blender is not offering a quick-fix so you won’t see slimming results right away (ultimately, that is why most people move on to other programs).
 It’s a way of living, not cutting back on calories to lose weight fast;

-Don’t do HIIT sessions more than 3 times a week, you need time for your body to recover;
+Don’t do HIIT sessions more than 3 times a week - you'll need time for your body to recover;

-Don’t just go with HIIT every time, choose different routines like strength training or stretching - you’ll feel great;
+Don’t just go with HIIT every time, choose different routines like strength training or stretching - results will come that much faster;

-If you haven’t done exercise for a long time then start with level 1 regardless if you have been a sporty person before or not.
+If you haven’t worked out for a long time then start with level 1 regardless if you have been a sporty person before or not.
 You must get used to the movement first, otherwise, it will get ineffective and the risk of injury will increase;

 Fitness Blender "FB Plus" Update:

 They recently just upgraded their website to FB Plus which has some extra features like new workouts and ads-free content.
-You can get this for a monthly or yearly subscription fee and it’s separate from Workout Programs and Meal Plans.
-This also means that they won't publish free content as much as before.
+You can get this for a monthly or yearly subscription fee and it’s separate from Workout Programs or Meal Plans.
+This also means that Fitness Blender won't publish free content as much as before.

-If you liked this article then make sure to read my BodyBoss post!
-It's similar to Fitness Blender and will be more suitable for a bigger challenge!
+If you liked my Fitness Blender review then make sure to read my BodyBoss post!
+It's similar to Fitness Blender and it will be more suitable for losing weight faster!